 How much do Maintenance and Repair Workers make in each U.S. state?

 |State||Annual Mean Salary|

 |District of Columbia||$52,570|

-Tools & Technologies Used by Maintenance and Repair Workers
+What Tools & Technology do Maintenance and Repair Workers Use?

 - Microsoft Excel